 There's no denying the birth control pill has had an incredibly positive impact on women's lives with regards to how many of us have graduated college and are making more money in our careers.
 And yet, there are many ways this little pill can and does impact our health.

+As I explain in Beyond the Pill, hormonal birth control can disrupt adrenal health in a number of ways.
 First, let me explain a bit about adrenal fatigue, or what is more accurately termed HPA dysregulation.

 What is Adrenal Fatigue?